 Loot box prevalence studies generally based their sample selection on the highest-grossing lists of games obtained from authoritative external sources, e.g., the app stores' national rankings[e.g., 9,10,13]: this allowed conclusions as to the loot box prevalence rate amongst highest-grossing games on specific platforms (e.g., Apple iPhone) in specific jurisdictions (e.g., the UK or Mainland China) to be drawn.
 This also allowed for the various studies to be comparable with each other.
-However, in contrast, one loot box prevalence study conducted in Australia used a sample that was selected by researchers from a variety of online lists[14]: although the researcher admirably shared in detail how they selected their sample; justified their selection; and identified the relevant limitations, this relatively idiosyncratic sample selection of 'popular games' meant that it was not possible to conclude what the prevalence rates on specific hardware platforms in Australia were (a previous study having found that the prevalence rates on varying platforms could differ from 36% to 59%[13]).
+However, in contrast, one loot box prevalence study conducted in Australia used a sample that was selected by researchers from a variety of online lists[14]: although the researcher admirably shared in detail how they selected their sample; justified their selection; and identified the relevant limitations, this relatively idiosyncratic sample selection of 'popular games' meant that it was not possible to conclude what the prevalence rates on specific hardware platforms could differ from 36% to 59%[13]).
 It was also more difficult to compare this particular Australian national sample to other national samples.